bloch-elkouby-lab/website/news/index.md

 {% capture text %}

+Alexis was named a recipient of the Society for the Advancement of Psychotherapy's Student Research Grant.
+Her qualitative dissertation project will focus on individuals with lived experience who view themselves as recovered from suicidality.
+Her research will explore patient experiences of what they view as contributing to their recovery from suicidality, both inside and outside of treatment.
+This grant will allow for the compensation of participants and the compensation of Dr. Usrula Whiteside, an expert with lived experience who will serve as a consultant to the research team.

+{% endcapture %}

+{%
+  include feature.html
+  image="images/SAP_Logo.png"
+  link=""
+  title=""
+  flip=true
+  fit=true
+  align="left"
+  style="bare"
+  text=text
+%}

+{% capture text %}

 The Bloch-Elkouby Lab for Suicide Prevention and Research is delighted to welcome four new Ferkauf Adult Psy D students to the lab!
 Welcome, Laura Baruch, Theo Mack, Talia Rosen, and Runqin Shi-- we're thrilled to have you on the team!

 {% endcapture %}